Thank you to everyone who participated, the Oregon Coast Bike Route Plan was adopted in 2022.

 In 2018 we kicked off a planning effort for the Oregon Coast Bike Route (OCBR).
 With the changes in bicycle infrastructure standards, and the growth of bike tourism destinations and travel options both nationally and along U.S. 101, this was a much needed effort.

-The OCBR covers the total length of U.S. 101 in Oregon, 370 miles.
+Designated in the 1980s, the OCBR is a popular bike route running the length of the Oregon coast (U.S. 101) for approximately 370 miles.
 It is estimated that between 6,000 and 10,000 people ride the OCBR annually.

 Identified needs to support bicycle travel, connectivity and safety.

 Evaluated the routes most critical needs and where it leaves U.S. 101.

 Defined projects and supportive program investments.

 Determined how we and the local governments may make investments in the route.

 We worked with other state agencies and organizations such as the Oregon Parks and Recreation Department (OPRD) and Travel Oregon.
 We worked with the OPRD and its Oregon Coast Trail effort, and where the two efforts may overlap or complement each other.